bioboot/bggn213_W22/class-material/17_blast-01.md

 ### Getting the Private Key

-The private key for our class account is available from a link we will tell you about in class.
+The private key for our class account is available from a link we will tell you about on piazza.
 You will also need a password to actually download it and the download link will expire after one week.
-Be sure to select the *Direct Download* link when you visit the download page.  **UPDATE
+Be sure to select the *Direct Download* link when you visit the download page.  **UPDATE**
-**

 ### Connecting to your remote instance via it's IP address